 The student will learn to write and review an academic paper, as well as how to respond to such a review.
 The student will be trained in (English) academic writing, searching scientific literature, analysis, reasoning, reporting, applying editorial guidelines and reviewing.

-Application of knowledge and understanding (academic skills): the student will learn to apply knowledge about human consciousness and related cognitive processes.
-He/she will analyse and conceptualise a selection of theoretical and practical problems and suggest empirical tests to address them.
+Application of knowledge and understanding (academic skills): The student will be able to analyze and conceptualize a selection of theoretical and practical problems about human consciousness and related cognitive processes, and formulate empirical tests to address them.

-General professional skills: the student will learn how to write a scientific report, evaluate a literature review, apply stylistic rules (APA) and use ICT.
-The student will also learn how to report analyses, theoretical considerations and recommendations to both scientific colleagues and the broader public.
+General professional skills: The student will learn how to write a scientific report, evaluate a literature review, apply stylistic rules (APA) and use ICT.
+Furthermore, the student will also learn how to report analyses, theoretical considerations and recommendations to both scientific colleagues and the broader public.

 For the timetables of your lectures, work group sessions, and exams, select your study programme.